ksembrat/AY21_RADBOT/README.md

     1. git pull origin development (Pulls Github code to machine)
     2. <Work on Code>
     3. git add -A (Includes all files in workspace)
-    4. git commit -m (Include a commit message)
+    4. git commit -m "Message"
     5. git push origin development (Pushes machine code to Github)
     6. Use git token from Github as password